Plate Recognizer Stream

 Stream is a highly-accurate ALPR software that processes live camera or video feeds quickly & efficiently.
 Stream runs on-premise on a Windows, Linux, Mac or Jetson device.

 - Docker Windows install instructions.
+Watch 5 minute video on installation steps.
 Are you stuck?
 Check our FAQ for help.